commanderk33n/BSD-Asterisk/README.md

-   context=LocalSets ; this is where calls from the device will enter the dialplan host=dynamic ; the device will register with asterisk nat=yes ; assume device is behind NAT secret=zgb; a secure password for this device -- DON'T USE THIS PASSWORD! dtmfmode=auto ; accept touch-tones from the devices, negotiated automatically disallow=all ; reset which voice codecs this device will accept or offer
+   context=LocalSets ; this is where calls from the device will enter the dialplan host=dynamic ; the device will register with asterisk nat=yes ; assume device is behind NAT secret=123; a secure password for this device -- DON'T USE THIS PASSWORD! dtmfmode=auto ; accept touch-tones from the devices, negotiated automatically disallow=all ; reset which voice codecs this device will accept or offer